aabduul/alx-system_engineering-devops/0x00-shell_basics/README.md

-Working dir to users home dir
+Current dir contents in a long format